akhalif121/SomethingsLinux/Part1/README.md

 The commands are simple texts.
 The shell interprets the text(command).

+The best shell is the most common shell.
+Ubuntu uses bash shell by default.

+Different shells can interpret shells differently.

 ## So what does the terminal do? ##

 The terminal is your access to the shell. ie where you can input commands to be interpreted.